Save

 Only use biodegradable soap and strain and scatter dishwater when you’re done with it.
 Photo: Sea to Summit

 Everything you bring with you must be taken out.
-Don’t burn or bury rubbish as this will still attract animals and put them at risk.
-Not to mention the fumes a fire will make, and the risk of bushfires it creates.
+Don’t burn or bury rubbish, as this will still attract animals and put them at risk – not to mention the fumes a fire will emit, and the greater risk of bushfires that will create.
 Take all your rubbish and waste out with you in plastic or leak-proof trash bags.
-Alternatively, use a spare wheel bin bag which will keep native wildlife out of your rubbish and the stink out of your car.
+Alternatively, use a spare wheel bin bag – this will keep native wildlife out of your rubbish as well as the stink out of your car.

-Hot water works really well for washing dishes, but if you absolutely have to use detergent or soap, only use the biodegradable kind.
-After you’ve finished washing your dishes, strain the water to catch food scraps and then scatter it at least 50 metres from water sources.
+Hot water works really well for washing dishes – but if you must use detergent or soap, only choose the biodegradable kind.
+After you’ve finished washing your dishes, strain the water to catch food scraps and scatter it at least 50m from water sources.

 Sea To Summit Trash Bag